JigneshRaval/simple-blog/src/pages/regex/regex-tutorial-a-quick-cheatsheet-by-examples.md

 Fields of application range from validation to parsing/replacing strings, passing through translating data to other formats and web scraping.

-One of the most interesting features is that once you’ve learned the syntax, you can actually use this tool in (almost) all programming languages ​​(JavaScript, Java, VB, C #, C / C++, Python, Perl, Ruby, Delphi, R, Tcl, and many others) with the slightest distinctions about the support of the most advanced features and syntax versions supported by the engines).
+One of the most interesting features is that once you've learned the syntax, you can actually use this tool in (almost) all programming languages ​​(JavaScript, Java, VB, C #, C / C++, Python, Perl, Ruby, Delphi, R, Tcl, and many others) with the slightest distinctions about the support of the most advanced features and syntax versions supported by the engines).

-Let’s start by looking at some examples and explanations.
+Let's start by looking at some examples and explanations.

 ### Basic topics